And no one needs a good laugh like the truly, deeply f*cked, Susie Myerson. The title is so connected to this quote that we gotta love the connection.

 This is my current profile picture on Whatsapp.

-The other side of the coin is the whatever things happened before the Fuuuck.
-When you were snowboarding through life.
-In the good way, not in the Vanilla Sky way.
+The other side of the coin is F***ck!.
+Snowboarding through life.
 Smiling.
 And then, one day, you laugh.
 Pause.
 Pause.
 Pause.
-With tears in your eyes and then the Fuuuck disappears.
+With tears in your eyes and the F***ck disappears.
 Into the water of the painting.
 Pause.
 Pause.
 Pause.
-That’s when you know that both the truly and the deeply were totally worth it.
+That’s when you know that both the truly and the deeply were, totally, worth it.
 Fighting for it through life.
 Not giving up on it.
 Ever.
 No matter how hard it was.
 And it was.
 Hard!

 Pain is knowledge rushing in to fill a gap.
-When you stub your toe on the foot of the bed, that was a gap in knowledge, Jerry Seinfeld speaking to Trevor Noah on Comedians In Cars Getting Coffee.
+When you stub your toe on the foot of the bed, that was a gap in knowledge, Jerry Seinfeld told Trevor Noah on Comedians In Cars Getting Coffee.

-Making the pain an object, looking at it and saying Nope post understanding why it hurt so much is one way to externalise the Fuuuck.
+To make the pain an object, look at it and say Nope, post understanding why it hurt so much, is one way to externalise the F***ck.
 You don’t feel the pain of the stuff that hurts the most – your toe, for instance – when you stub the toe.
-It’s only after.
+It’s only after you stubbed the toe.
 Thank God falling in love is the same.

-I used to think that it was a bad thing – sort of – that I didn’t hear, while a baby, all the time around me that I am ~ Oh so this and oh so that ~ because my parents weren’t really keen on making me or my brother feel in any sort of way.
+I used to think that it was a bad thing (sort of) that I didn’t hear all the time around me, as a baby, that I am this and that gorgeous thing.
+My parents weren’t keen on making my brother or me feel in any sort of way.
 They were just being themselves.
 Kind, but also parents.
 I’ve come to realise that, without ever putting it into words, they encouraged us to be us.
-Now, they’d sometimes be like Oh, Cristina, knock it off already, but I’m like 1.
+Now, they’d be like Oh, Cristina, knock it off already, but I’m like 1.
 I’m just getting started! and 2.
-You are a big part of me enjoying as much as I can being me, literally.
+You’re a big part of me enjoying me, literally.

 Parents would do anything these days except let them [kids] be exactly who they are, said Banksy.
-The relationships in our family haven’t ever only been smooth, quite on the contrary for a lot of the time, but!
-We all were exactly who we were so that, today, we can truly, deeply totally chill together after being truly, deeply fucked.
+The relationships in our family haven’t only been smooth.
+Quite on the contrary, for a lot of the time, really, but!
+We all were exactly who we were, back in the days, truly, deeply f*cked, at times.
+Today, we can truly, deeply chill together.
 Together and apart.
 Hey, mom, come on, you know what I mean.
 She knows.
 Because when I talk, I talk.
 Because when she raised me, she raised me.
 Both situations involve delicious food on the table.
 From time to time, she says it’s too sincere what you put out there.
-I say it’s too delicious the food on the table.
-Lol.
+I say it’s too delicious the food on the table not to.
 And I start with everything.
 Mom, Hemingway said ‘Write about what hurts‘.
-And then we have everything on the table.
-And sometimes we’re in the painting, other times it gets hard.
+And, then, we put everything on the table.
+Sometimes, we’re in the painting, other times, it gets hard.

-Chris Rock once said that kids need bullying so they learn on their own how to navigate through life.
-I think that bullying is almost always (fortunately, not in the home (home, home) environment) around us.
-It might come in the most unexpected ways from the people one expects the least.
+Chris Rock, once, said that kids need bullying so they learn, on their own, how to navigate through life.
+I think that bullying is, almost always, around us, one way or another.
+It might come in the most unexpected ways, from the people you expect the least.
 Friends even.
 And it hurts, but you learn 1.
 That nobody’s perfect, 2.
-That everybody’s on their own journey and is responsible for everything that happens to them, 3.
+That everyone’s on their own journey and is responsible for everything that happens to them, 3.
 How to protect yourself from the bullies and you become stronger, 4.
 That the challenge is staying open in a world designed to close you up.
-Sometimes you let a window open and you find each other again.
+When you let a window open, you find each other again.
 Better.
-Other times, you draw an imaginary wall and you know it’s forever.
-Because you have to know, because the bullies have to know they are not allowed to bully you (or anyone, in fact) anymore, because, as Gaga says: Life is beautiful, but sometimes you have to be a pitbull.
+When you draw an imaginary wall, you know it’s forever.
+Because you have to know, because the bullies have to know they are not allowed to bully you (or anyone, in fact) anymore.
+Because, as Gaga said: Life is beautiful, but sometimes you have to be a pitbull.